 In 2014 Albin won the Polstjärnepriset (Polar Star Prize) in Sweden, which gave him a ticket to the international competition “Eurovision Young Musicians”, which was broadcast live from Cologne, Germany in all European countries.

-In 2012 Albin went on a USA tour with the Swedish National Youth Orchestra and played in venues such as Carnegie Hall, Strathmore Center and Chicago Symphony Hall.
-He has also performed with the Orchester-Akademie der Berliner Philharmonie and the Swedish Chamber Orchestra.
+Albin has toured the USA and India with the Swedish National Youth Orchestra and played in venues such as Carnegie Hall, Strathmore Center and Chicago Symphony Hall.
+He has also performed with the Orchester-Akademie of the Berliner Philharmonie and the Swedish Chamber Orchestra.

 Albin has been awarded several scholarships including the Ingrid och Per Welins Ungdomsstipendium and the Hans Dalborgs Musikstipendium he has the privilege to play on a viola that was especially built for him in 2012 with the support of the Instrument Foundation Per Welin.